 4.1.2 Appalachian State University prohibits retaliation against any person based on that person’s participation in a protected activity.
 Retaliation against a Reporting Party’s spouse, partner, or other close personal relation to the Reporting Party is also impermissible.
 Any interference, coercion, restraint or reprisal directed against any person opposing, complaining of, or participating in an investigation of harassment and/or other forms of discrimination is prohibited.

 4.2 Reporting Obligations of Responsible Employees and Title IX Responsible Employees

-4.2.1 Duty of a Responsible Employee to Report: Any Responsible Employee who obtains knowledge of conduct prohibited by this policy must report such information within one (1) day to the Office of Equity, Diversity and Compliance.
+4.2.1 Duty of a Responsible Employee to Report: Any Responsible Employee who obtains knowledge of conduct prohibited by this policy must report such information within one (1) day to the Office of Title IX Compliance.

-4.2.2 Duty of a Title IX Responsible Employee to Report: Any Title IX Responsible Employee who receives a report of sexual discrimination or harassment covered by this policy, including, but not limited to, a report of sexual assault, must report such information within one (1) day to the Office of Equity, Diversity and Compliance.
+4.2.2 Duty of a Title IX Responsible Employee to Report: Any Title IX Responsible Employee who receives a report of sexual discrimination or harassment covered by this policy, including, but not limited to, a report of sexual assault, must report such information within one (1) day to the Office of Title IX Compliance.

 4.2.3.
 The primary purpose of making such a report is to ensure that the person affected by the alleged prohibited conduct receives information about available resources and support, as well as processes to address the prohibited conduct.
 Responsible Employees and Title IX Responsible Employees will safeguard an individual’s privacy, but may not promise confidentiality.

-4.2.4 All employees of the University are encouraged to promptly report any conduct potentially in violation of this policy to the Office of Equity, Diversity and Compliance.
+4.2.4 All employees of the University are encouraged to promptly report any conduct potentially in violation of this policy to the Office of Title IX Compliance.